Welcome.

-POST-ABORTION CARE offers a community-based, six-week workshop for individuals who had an abortion and felt grief for that loss.
+POST-ABORTION CARE offers a community-based, six-week workshop for individuals who have had an abortion and feel grief for that loss.

-The in-person workshop or its equivalent will be offered periodically (as of now, twice in the spring semester and twice in the fall semester), with all upcoming events posted on the webpage.
+The in-person workshop or its equivalent will be offered periodically (usually once per year, unless replaced by a related workshop at Center for Fiction in Brooklyn), with all upcoming events posted on the webpage.

 Each class will be slightly different, but will include a combination of the following elements: Healing Tools (mini-lessons), Discussion Topics (discussion and/or journaling), and Project Work (time to work on your three major projects).

-Everyone is encouraged to be respectful, participate, arrive on time, and stay for the full session, but aside from that, the space is each group’s to co-create.
+Everyone is encouraged to be respectful, participate in all sessions, arrive on time, and stay for the full session, but aside from that, the space is each group’s to co-create.
 Additionally, while cross-talk is welcomed, giving advice may be discouraged.

-Lily Andrews is a 32-year-old non-native New Yorker who had an abortion in 2016.
+Lily Andrews is a 33-year-old non-native New Yorker who had an abortion in 2016.

 After struggling to find any acknowledgment for her complex grief in the wider world, she decided to create for those who had an abortion a dignified, caring and no-nonsense healing experience—a sense of recognition, a kind of ceremony, an experience of supportive community—enter POST-ABORTION CARE.

-Lily is a student of racial and gender justice, a graduate of a women’s studies program, a creative writer with an MFA in nonfiction, a teacher of students K-12, a community activist, and an all-around badass.
+Lily is a student of racial and gender justice, a graduate of a women’s studies program, a creative writer with an MFA in nonfiction, a teacher of students in grades 9-10, a community activist, and an all-around badass.
 She is warm, affectionate, and has an *extra dry* sense of humor.

 A note on the political climate: Lily is unapologetically Pro-Choice.
 However, while we welcome thoughtful discussions on the ethics of abortion, we will leave the highly-charged political debate out of it.